 Video Conferencing (e.g., Lync) Traffic Model

-Unlike buffered video streaming where video traffic is unidirectional and heavily buffered at the receiver, video conferencing is two-way video traffic with limited tolerance for latency.
+Unlike buffered video streaming where video traffic is unidirectional and heavily buffered at the receiver, video conferencing is bi-directional video traffic with limited tolerance for latency.
 Video traffic is generated at each station, sent to AP, traverses the network/internet, reaches another AP, and then is transmitted to its destination STA.

 Station layer model